 - July 27, 2020 – Stakeholder Committee* Meeting #1 is held virtually

 - September 10, 2020 – Public Input Meeting #1 held virtually.
-Comments can still be be provided on the Haggard Avenue Corridor Study Comment Form.
+Comments were provided through an online form.

 - October 8, 2020 – Title VI Compliance – Environmental Justice and Demographic Data Assessment

 - November 16, 2020 – Stakeholder Committee Design Charette